Sadew451/NatsukiMusic/README.md

 If you donlt like to play in linked channel:
  1. Get your channel ID.
  2. Rename your group to: Channel Music: your_channel_id
- 3. Add @EzilaXMBot as Channel admin with full perms
+ 3. Add @TheNatsukiBot as Channel admin with full perms
  4. add helper to channel
  5. Simply send commands in your group.